HewlettPackard/galadriel/doc/galadriel_harvester.md

 | `BundleVerifier` | Enables the verification of bundle signatures using selected implementations.
 Can be `noop` or `disk`. |

 #### BundleSigner

+This subsection illustrates options available for the `BundleSigner`.

 | Option | Description                                                                                                                                                                              |
 |--------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|